parkerludwig/170ArborCourt/README.md

-**New renovations include kitchen countertop, sink, and faucet installed November 2019; bathroom vanity, sink, and faucet installed December 2019; and recent painting.**
+**Newest updates include kitchen countertop, sink, and faucet installed November 2019; bathroom vanity, sink, and faucet installed December 2019; and recent painting.**

 ****
 **This is a South-facing unit, which gives it great sun exposure.**